dennyzhang/code.dennyzhang.com/binary-search-tree-iterator/README.md

 Leave me comments, if you know how to solve.

     ## Basic Ideas: In-order traversal.
 Use a stack
+    ##      Store directed left children from root.
+    ##      When next() be called, pop one element and process its right child as new root.
     ## Complexity:
     ##
     # Definition for a  binary tree node